 As implied by the themes in Figure 2, investment themes are fairly long lived, and it is common for an investment theme to deliver value for years.

 Since investment themes are indeed long lived, they lend themselves extremely well to the continuous flow-based Agile Release Trains of SAFe.
 In this way, there is no need for the delays and overhead of starting and stopping “projects”, rather the value stream is funded at approved levels as long as necessary.
 Figure 1 showed each release train as an individual investment theme, thereby establishing a current operating budget, and implied resources and resource constraints, for each train in the portfolio.

-In addition to the agile release trains, Figure 1 illustrates an additional, “interstitial” investment theme, one that represents the portfolio backlog of Business and Architecture Epics.
-Driven by broader market feedback, business opportunities, mergers and acquisitions, etc., this backlog is used to prioritize more temporal, cross-cutting initiatives that have made their way through the lightweight business cases, WSJF prioritization mechanisms and decision authority of the Business Epic Kanban and Architectural Epic Kanban systems.
+In addition to the agile release trains, Figure 1 illustrates an additional, investment theme, one that represents the portfolio backlog of Business and Architecture Epics.
+Driven by broader market feedback, business opportunities, mergers and acquisitions, etc., the Portfolio Backlog Investment Theme is used to prioritize initiatives that have made their way through the lightweight business cases, WSJF prioritization mechanisms and decision authority of the Business Epic Kanban and Architectural Epic Kanban systems.
 With respect to budgeting, each new initiative may be funded individually by allocating additional resources to the affected release trains.
 Alternately, trains just assume some capacity allocation for these initiatives, knowing that they may occasionally trump other priorities in their local backlog.